-- The Trustee works collaboratively with the Plan's sponsoring employers (and will continue to do so on an ongoing basis) to seek to understand how they are addressing climaterelated issues relevant to their business and how the sponsor's ability to support the Plan might be affected by climate-related issues in the future. - Over the year, the Trustee and ISC at their regular meetings undertook a series of discussions covering responsible investment (RI) and climate-related risks and opportunities, as well as training on the Taskforce on Nature-related Financial Disclosures (TNFD) initiative and the importance of nature preservation.
+- The Trustee works collaboratively with the Plan's sponsoring employers (and will continue to do so on an ongoing basis) to seek to understand how they are addressing climaterelated issues relevant to their business and how the sponsor's ability to support the Plan might be affected by climate-related issues in the future. - Over the year, the Trustee and ISC at their regular meetings undertook a series of discussions covering responsible investment (RI) and climate-related risks and opportunities.
+As part of its oversight, the ISC reviewed the results of the annual RI survey conducted by its investment adviser, which assessed the RI performance and practices of the Plan's investment managers.
 The Trustee also received an update on progress against the Plan's net-zero-by-2050 aspiration. - The Trustee seeks input from its advisers to ensure that it can identify, assess and manage climate risks and opportunities.
 The advisers provide information as outlined in the next section (see 1.2: Roles and responsibilities). - The Trustee has received advice from its advisers on how the investment strategy, funding position and sponsor may be affected by climate-related factors. - With appropriate advisers in place, the Trustee ensures that climate-related risks and opportunities are considered as part of any relevant advice, such as the actuarial valuation process, investment strategy review and assessment of the sponsoring employer's covenant.